 Merlin couldn't help but smile as he saw all the people before them, each one smiling, some cheerfully waving to their small party.
 Everyone who had fallen ill had recovered.
 He had saved all these people…not that any of them would ever know it.

 It was actually kind of funny how nicely everything had wrapped up for a change.
 They hadn't had to invent some sort of story as to why the illness had disappeared.
 He, Arthur, and Linneth had wasted all that time talking it over only to find that there hadn't been a need.
 Sir Leon had come bursting into their residence to see Gaius, telling them that everyone who had fallen ill had recovered thanks to his and Linneth's efforts.

 In the end, the potion they had distributed was what received all the credit.

-Honestly, it couldn't have gone better if they'd planned it.
+Honestly, it couldn't have gone better even if they had planned it.

 "Thank you," said Linneth as she bowed to all of them and rather deeply at that.
 It was the first proper bow she had given in all the days they'd spent with her.
 "We'll be forever in your debt."

 "Not at all," said Arthur.

 The herbalist raised her head, something between a smile and a smirk on her face.